MOCAS: A Multimodal Dataset for Objective Cognitive Workload Assessment on Simultaneous Tasks: Conclusion

 \section{Conclusion}

 We proposed a new multimodal dataset for human cognitive workload.
 The dataset includes physiological signals and behavioral features measured from 21 human subjects conducting the generalized CCTV monitoring task with a real multi-robot system.
 The physiological signals are acquired by the two wearable sensors, such as EEG, PPG, GSR, HR, IBI, SKT, and motion data.
 The behavioral features include eye ratios, facial expression, and facial action units extracted from a facial view of the webcam.
 The proposed dataset consists of raw and downsampled data, a summary of the participants' information, and the results of the subjective questionnaires.
 The total size of the raw dataset is about 722.4 GB, including 754 rosbag2 files.
-For the downsampled dataset, '.csv' (Comma Separated Value) and '.pkl' (Pickle) file formats were converted from raw datasets with sampling rates of 100 Hz.
+For the downsampled dataset, `\textit{.csv}' (Comma Separated Value) and `\textit{.pkl}' (Pickle) file formats were converted from raw datasets with sampling rates of 100 Hz.
 The size was 51.9 GB and 32.8 GB respectively.

 We also validated the quality of the dataset by analyzing the correlation between personality traits, physiological signals and behavioral features, evaluating the effects of within-subjects factors on the results of the questionnaires presented to subjects, and applying an LF-LSTM to classify the three-class cognitive workload classifications.
 As a result, we found that there are significant differences in factors within subjects (e.g., the number of camera views and robot speed) using statistical analysis, and also showed that the classification performance of the multimodal dataset outperforms that of the single-modal dataset through deep learning methods.

 Additionally, we made the MOCAS dataset publicly available by uploading the dataset to the online repositories and codes used in this dataset.
 We hope that the proposed dataset can become a fundamental resource for other researchers to develop systems and algorithms in human cognitive workloads.